 For something warm and hearty, make a baked pasta with extra sausages you have on hand.
 Combine sausage meat, breadcrumbs and thyme in a bowl and shape them into small balls.
 Heat oil in a pan and cook the sausage balls until nicely browned.
 Add tomato puree and tomato paste, letting the sauce simmer gently for 20 minutes with its lid covered.
 Pour in the heated sauce into a tray of cooked pasta, sprinkle Parmesan cheese on top and insert mozzarella cubes into the top of the pasta.
 Bake for 15-20 minutes until the dish is bubbling and crusty.

 4. Leftover Veggie and Orange Cake

 Do you know that you can bake a delicious sponge cake with leftover root vegetables such as carrots, pumpkins and butternut squash?
 Simply mix sultanas and zest and juice from an orange, then microwave them for 2 minutes.
-Next, combine flour, caster sugar, mixed spice, ginger, baking soda and pinch of salt into a large bowl.
+Next, combine flour, castor sugar, mixed spice, ginger, baking soda and pinch of salt into a large bowl.
 Melt some butter before mixing with eggs and sultana mixture.
 Tip mixture into the dry ingredients and stir with a spoon.
 Add in the grated root vegetables into the tin.
 Bake for about 35-40 minutes and let the cake cool.
 Sift icing sugar into a bowl and stir in remaining orange zest and juice to make a runny icing.
 Drizzle it all over the cake for a delectable, citrusy treat.